ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 StringBuffer append(char[] str);
 ```

-Here, is the set of Ballerina functions that are linked with the above Java methods.
+Below is the set of Ballerina functions that are linked with the above Java methods.
 Notice the usage of the `paramTypes` annotation field.
 You can find more details of this field in the [Instantiating Java Classes](#instantiating-java-classes) section.

 ```ballerina
 function appendBool(handle sbObj, boolean b) returns handle = @java:Method {